Spinosaurus: Proposed neotype

-FSAC-KK 11888 is a partial subadult skeleton recovered from the Kem Kem beds of North Africa.
-It was described by Ibrahim and colleagues in 2014 and designated as the neotype specimen, though Evers and colleagues rejected the neotype designation for FSAC-KK-11888 in 2015.
-It includes cervical vertebrae, dorsal vertebrae, neural spines, a complete sacrum, femora, tibiae, pedal phalanges, caudal vertebra, several dorsal ribs, and fragments of the skull.
+Geographical setting of the Kem Kem region and outcrops, with Kem Kem and Guir Hamadas outcrops in red.

+In 2014, Ibrahim and colleagues assigned the fossils to S. aegyptiacus, proposed it the neotype (replacement holotype), and stated that all North African Cenomanian spinosaurid material belongs to S. aegyptiacus.
+The description of these remains were met with intrigue, surprise, and controversy, as the authors claimed that Spinosaurus was a possibly quadrupedal, semiaquatic, short-limbed spinosaurid.
 The body proportions of the specimen have been debated, as the hind limbs are disproportionately shorter in the specimen than in previous reconstructions.
 However, it has been demonstrated by multiple paleontologists that the specimen is not a chimera, and is indeed a specimen of Spinosaurus that suggests that the animal had much smaller hind limbs than previously thought.

-Other known specimens consist mainly of very fragmentary remains and scattered teeth.
-These include: